Home/Blog/Lifestyle/Food & Nutrition/Top 9 Health Benefits of Toor Dal (Arhar Dal) with Its Uses and Side Effects

 How to reduce gas from Toor Dal?

 To reduce gas from Toor Dal, soak it in water for several hours before cooking to help break down complex sugars that can cause gas.
-While boing the dal, add spices like ginger, cumin, or asafoetida to aid digestion and reduce gas formation.
+While boiling the dal, add spices, like ginger, cumin, or asafoetida to aid digestion and reduce gas formation.

 Select Category